merenlab/anvio/anvio/docs/programs/anvi-get-split-coverages.md

-This program returns the nucleotide-level coverage data for a specific set of the splits in your %(profile-db)s.
+This program returns the nucleotide-level coverage data for a specific set of the splits or gene in your %(profile-db)s.

 If you want to get the coverage data for all splits in your %(profile-db)s, run %(anvi-export-splits-and-coverages)s with the flag `--splits-mode`.

-Simply provide a %(profile-db)s and %(contigs-db)s pair and specific which splits you want to look at.
-You have two oftens to do this:
+Simply provide a %(profile-db)s and %(contigs-db)s pair and specify which splits, or gene, you want to look at.
+You have three ways to do this:

 1. Provide a single split name.
 (You can list all splits available with `--list-splits`)